 Before you get started, you will need a Web Services username and password to allow us to authenticate your requests.

-You can create a Web Services user using our MyST interface.
+You can create a Web Services user using our Portal interface.
 Your system will need to submit this username in every request, along with the password.
 In our request examples we use a placeholder username and password, which you will need to replace with your own credentials before testing.

 If you don’t already have Web Services credentials, click here to learn how to configure this.